DevExpress-Examples/maui-collection-view/Readme.md

 1. Define the **dxcv** XAML namespace that refers to the **DevExpress.Maui.CollectionView** CLR namespace.
 1. Define the **local** XML namespace that refers to the **CollectionViewExample** CLR namespace.
 1. Remove the default content and add an instance of the **DXCollectionView** class to the page.
-You may also need to remove the default content's event handlers in the code-behind.
+Remove the default content's event handlers in the code-behind.
+We recommend that you remove the default styles (fonts, colors, and other settings) in the *App.xaml* file.
 1. Assign a **ViewModel** instance to the **ContentPage.BindingContext** property.
 1. Bind the **DXCollectionView.ItemsSource** property to the view model's **Data** property.
 1. Use the **DisplayMember** property to specify the data field that contains item captions.
 The **DisplayFormat** allows you to format captions.